GuildCrafts/skills/A_TRAIL.md

 ### Basic Programming in JavaScript and Node

+This guide assumes you are using Node `7.5.0` or higher

 #### Skills

 *Node:*

 - [ ] can install node via homebrew
 - [ ] can create and execute a JavaScript file using node
-- [ ] can exports an object from one file and import it from another file
+- [ ] can exports an object in one file and import it from another file
 - [ ] can create a new node package using `npm init`
 - [ ] can install and save dependencies to a node package
 - [ ] can add `./node_modules/.bin` to your `$PATH`